VSkin

 Does the extension run in the background or touch my trades?

-No. The extension does not run in the background on other websites.
-It syncs when you open vskin.gg, after a trade you confirm, or when you trigger a manual sync from the popup.
+No. Syncing your inventory is the only thing it does, and it does not run on other websites.
 It never initiates, signs, cancels, or redirects trades, and VSkin never holds your items or wallet.

 Show your own CS2 inventory on VSkin